add-more-ducks/final-deploy/PROCESS.md

 I will make it work via JSON, boorstrap and local files for the JS.

 Today I got the site running, but have not implemented any functions yet.

+# 23 April
+I have dicided to make hosting the .csv locally the first priority.
+Afterwards i might try to run timelineJS completely local.